Transitional Care for Congenital Heart Conditions in Teenagers at University Hospitals

 Helping Teens and Young Adults with Congenital Heart Disease Transition to Adult Care

-The Adult Congenital Heart Disease Center offers targeted services for adolescents and young adults who have congenital heart disease.
+The Adult Congenital Heart Disease Program offers targeted services for adolescents and young adults who have congenital heart disease.
 Our board-certified doctors realize that younger congenital heart disease patients have unique needs as they become more active in school activities, sports and other extracurricular events.
 Our highly trained physicians and staff work with adolescents to help them understand their condition, symptoms and treatment.
 Once relying on parents to direct their medical care, it now becomes vital for the young person to have a strong relationship with a board-certified adult congenital heart disease physician in adulthood for continued heart care and enhanced quality of life.

 Pediatric and Adult Cardiology Services